rupeshs/diffusionmagic/Readme.md

 ### How to install and run on Linux
 Follow the steps to install and run the Diffusion magic on Linux.

- - Make `install.sh` executable, run the following command:
+ - Run the following command:
   `chmod +x install.sh`
 - Run the  `install.sh` script.
  ` ./install.sh`